sheershoff/node-cache-manager-fs-binary/README.md

-options.preventfill = false; // prevent filling of the cache with the files from the cache-directory options.fillcallback = null; // callback fired after the initial cache filling is completed options.zip = false; // if true the cached files will be zipped to save diskspace options.bufferReviver = true; // if true buffers are returned from cache as buffers, not objects
+options.preventfill = false; // prevent filling of the cache with the files from the cache-directory options.fillcallback = null; // callback fired after the initial cache filling is completed options.zip = false; // if true the cached files will be zipped to save diskspace options.reviveBuffers = true; // if true buffers are returned from cache as buffers, not objects options.binaryAsStream = true; // if true, data in the binary key are returned as StreamReadable of the binary file with autoclose.
+You have to do the work for closing the files if you do not read them.

 ```
 ## Installation